Roxadustat: Legal status

 In July 2021, the Cardiovascular and Renal Drugs Advisory Committee of the US Food and Drug Administration (FDA) voted against the use of roxadustat in people with anemia in chronic kidney disease, both for those that are non-dialysis-dependent and those that are on dialysis.
 Significant safety concerns were raised that the panelists believed could not be addressed without further study.
 Notably, prior to the vote of the FDA committee, FibroGen and AstraZeneca announced that the company had changed parameters used to analyze cardiovascular safety data, which made the drug appear safer than it is.

 Usage as a doping product

 Due to the potential applications of roxadustat in athletic doping, such as raising haemoglobin levels and stimulating the production of red blood cells, it has been incorporated into screens for performance-enhancing drugs, as it has already been detected being used illicitly by athletes.
 In March 2024, following a lengthy process, former world No. 1 tennis player Simona Halep received a nine month ban for unintentional use of roxadustat that was sourced to a contaminated supplement that she had ingested.

+Synthesis

+A 85-kilogram scale synthesis of roxadustat was recently reported.

+A modified Ullman-type coupling converted 5-bromophthalide [64169-34-2] (1) into 5-phenoxyphthalide [57830-14-5] (2).
+The γ-lactone was opened to furnish an acid chloride intermediate which delivered methyl ester upon treatment with MeOH, methyl 2-(chloromethyl)-4-phenoxybenzoate [1455091-04-9] (3).
+Substitution of benzyl chloride with p-toluenesulfonylglycine methyl ester [2645-02-5] (4) was conducted under Finkelstein conditions to produce an intermediate [1455091-06-1] (5).
+This then underwent base-mediated cyclization and subsequent aromatization to produce isoquinoline, methyl 4-hydroxy-7-phenoxyisoquinoline-3-carboxylate [1455091-10-7] (6).
+Mannich reaction of the isoquinoline with bis(dimethylamino)methane [51-80-9] (7) in acetic acid furnished dimethylaminomethyl intermediate [1509958-19-3] (8).
+Treatment with acetic anhydride replaced the dimethylamino group with an acetoxy moiety to give methyl 1-(acetoxymethyl)-4-hydroxy-7-phenoxyisoquinoline-3-carboxylate [1509958-20-6] (10).
+The undesired bis-acetoxy adduct [1537180-08-7] (9) was treated with morpholine to generate additional 10.
+Catalytic hydrogenation of the acetoxy group yielded methyl 4-hydroxy-1-methyl-7-phenoxyisoquinoline-3-carboxylate [1421312-34-6] (11).
+Lastly, treatment with glycine (12) and sodium methoxide completed the synthesis of roxadustat (13).